MartinR2345/EndtoEndCybersecurityProgram-/README.md

  <li><b>Third-party Risk Management</b> (How does the organization manages risks from vendors, partners, and suppliers?)</li>
 </ul>

+I also use chatGPT to give me questions as well.
+I use this prompt:
+What are the questions to ask when it comes to each control {Governance and Risk Management Asset Management Identity and Access Managment Vulnerability Management Network Security Data Protection Security Monitoring And Incident Response Security Awareness Third-party Risk Management}

+I attached the questions called "Practical Audit Ready Questions" to this github project.

-By asking questions, I was able to identify the Assets, Threats, Risks, and Controls.
+By asking these questions, I was able to identify the Assets, Threats, Risks, and Controls.

 Look at the screenshots below: